giuem/tiny-cache/README.md

 * `url`: the URI of the script.
 Also identity the script's content, script will be updated if changed.
 Because of the CORS restrictions, loading a script without CORS header will fallback to `<script>` tag and won't be cached in localStorage.
 * `maxAge`: maxAge for the script.
 Specify how long before the script is expired (in seconds).
 If not provided, script will never be expired.
 * `noCache`: load via HTML tag directly.
+* `type`: specify file type (css or js).
+It will be determined by file suffix if not provided.

 This method supports both callback and promise style.
 For example,